InteropIO/dash-example/README.md

-# What is this
+# Overview

-This repository contains examples of how to use the Glue42-Dash library.
-For convenience, the setup is created with pure python.
+This repository contains examples of how to use the Glue42 Dash library.
+For convenience, the setup is created with pure Python.
 Each example is individually separated in a folder and logically grouped under `/interop`, `/contexts` or `/notifications` folders.

-## Quickstart
+# Documentation

+For more information on how to use the Glue42 Dash library, see the [official documentation](https://docs.glue42.com/getting-started/how-to/glue42-enable-your-app/python-dash/index.html).

+# Quick Start

-1. Make sure that you use the latest python 3 (3.8.4 as of this writing).
-On Windows 10, the installation from the Microsoft Store works.
+1. Use the latest Python 3 (3.8.4 and later).
+On Windows 10 you can install it from the Microsoft Store.

-2. Setup and activate Python virtual environment in the root folder (more detailed instructions of how to setup Dash can be found here - https://dash.plotly.com/installation).
+2. Setup and activate the Python virtual environment in the root folder (more detailed instructions on how to setup Dash can be found [here](https://dash.plotly.com/installation)):

 ```sh
 python -m virtualenv venv